KEAmimi/react_native_eksamen/readme.md

 ### AI Scanning of cards
 Using a custom API we are able to scan your cards and add them to your collection.
  - Note: This feature is working, but may not be currently available depending on whether or not it operational.
+Please refer to the video demo for a demonstration of this feature.

 Have fun managing your collection with URZA'S HELPER!